nolo28mokgosi/nolo28mokgosi.github.io/docs/engineering/expo-deployment.md

 Once registered, you need to go through below steps as documented [here](https://docs.expo.dev/build/setup/) (Provided you built your app using expo)
 1. Install the latest EAS CLI
+`npm install -g eas-cli`
+2. Log into your expo account
+`eas login`
 2. Configure the project
+`eas build:configure`
+update the build and version on
+- app.config file
+- info.plist (IOS)
+3. To ensure you version number registers on the build, run ``
-3. Run a build.
+4. Run a build.
 Can be for ios or android platform

+IOS `eas build --platform ios`

+Android `eas build --platform android`

+All platforms `eas build --platform all`

-4. Deploy the build
+5. Deploy the build

 ## Notes
 ### Project config